microsoft/sca-fuzzer/README.md

 ### 1. Hardware Requirements

-So far, Revizor supports only Intel CPUs.
-It was tested on Intel Core i7-6700 and i7-9700, but it should work on any other Intel CPU just as well.
+Revizor supports Intel and AMD x86-64 CPUs.

+We also have experimental support for ARM CPUs (see `arm-port` branch); use it on your own peril.

 ### 2. Software Requirements

-* Linux v5.6+ (tested on Linux v5.6.6-300 and v5.6.13-100; there is a good chance it will work on other versions as well, but it's not guaranteed).
+* Linux v4.15 or later.
+Older kernels will likely work as well, but we never tried it.

 ```shell
 # check linux version